 Make a cash gift.
 The Lender makes a cash gift of up to $15K per person, with the informal expectation that the gift will be used as a principal pre-payment on the loan.
 The Borrower can then either mail our Loan Servicing partner, FCI Lender Services, a check for the amount of the gift, or log into their online account with FCI and authorize a larger one-time draft from their bank account on the Borrower's next standard payment date.
 Since there are no prepayments penalties on the loan, it doesn't cost anything to manage the gifting this way.
 The principal pre-payment will be credited to the Lender and all of the accounting on the loan will be updated appropriately.

-Conservative advisors always suggest families memorialize financial gifts in writing and maintain records of such transactions as other important legal and tax documents.
-We encourage all families to discuss their individual gift strategy and potential estate planning and tax considerations with their attorney, financial advisor, estate planner, or trusted tax professional.
+Conservative advisors always suggest families memorialize financial gifts in writing and maintain records of such transactions as with other important legal and tax documents.
+We encourage all families to discuss their individual gift strategy and potential estate planning and tax considerations with their trusted estate planner or tax advisor.

 Q14: When should we submit our online Application to National Family Mortgage ®?
 Who should submit the Application?
 How long does it take to process the Application?